tarikfp/secure-passwords/README.md

 ## Conclusion

-The secure passwords app is a basic but powerful app that I created using [MERN stack](https://www.mongodb.com/mern-stack).
+The secure passwords app is a basic but powerful app for securing passwords that I tried to implement using [MERN stack](https://www.mongodb.com/mern-stack).

 There will be improvements in near future.